 Affirm does a soft check on your credit (which won't affect your credit score).

 The Liberty Trike gives you that extra boost you need to do more, see more, and be more active.
-Thousands of Boomers, seniors, and folks of all ages are riding Liberty Trikes for a healthier lifestyle.
+Thousands of riders of all ages and abilities are riding Liberty Trikes for a healthier lifestyle.

-Save $200 when you buy 2 Liberty Trikes with Coupon Code: "2LTsPlease".
+Save $200 when you buy 2 Liberty Trikes!
+Automatically applied at checkout.

 The Liberty Trike is designed for anyone that wants to get around actively or effortlessly on 3 wheels.
 The compact design makes it portable for trips and easy to navigate in confined spaces.
 The electrical system and powerful hub motor enable the Liberty Trike to travel over most terrains and up reasonable inclines with ease.